codepress/admin-columns/readme.txt

 = 2.3.2 =
 * [Updated] All translations from Transifex - ttps://www.transifex.com/projects/p/admin-columns
 * [Updated] 100% Spanish translation thanks to Carlos
-* [Added] Custom Fields with stored media ID's will display icons for attachment files
+* [Updated] Custom Fields will now display an icon for file attachments in the correct specified dimensions
 * [Fixed] Remove deregister of qtip2 scripts.

 = 2.3.1 =